ginolhac/blog/content/posts/2018-01-27-diy-raspberry-monitored-via-telegram.md

 - run `sudo raspi-config` to activate the camera
 - change password for the `pi` user
 - set up `locales` and timezone
-- update && upgrade raspbian strech
+- update && upgrade raspbian stretch
 - add public `ssh` key to `.ssh/authorized_keys` for password less connection

 ## install the surveillance system